George Grafton Wilson

-George Grafton Wilson (born in Plainfield, Connecticut on 29 March 1863 – died in Cambridge, Massachusetts on 30 April 1951) was a distinguished professor of International Law during the first half of the 20th century.
+George Grafton Wilson (Plainfield, Connecticut, 29 March 1863 – Cambridge, Massachusetts, 30 April 1951) was a professor of International Law during the first half of the 20th century.
 He served on the faculties of Brown University, Harvard University, The Fletcher School of Law and Diplomacy, and the U.S. Naval War College.

 Early life and education

-The son of Archibald A. Wilson and his wife, Betsey L. Brown, Wilson earned all three of his academic degrees at Brown University, taking his A.B. in 1886, his A.M. in 1888 and his Ph.D. in 1891.
+The son of Archibald A. Wilson and his wife, Betsey L. Brown, Wilson earned all three of his academic degrees at Brown University, taking his Bachelor of Arts in 1886, his Master of Arts in 1888 and his Doctor of Philosophy in 1891.
 He went to Europe and studied at Heidelberg University, Berlin University, University of Paris and Oxford University in 1890-91.
 On his return, he married Elizabeth Rose on June 30, 1891, with whom he was to have four children: Grafton Lee Wilson, Miriam Wilson (Mrs. Paul Harrison Arthur), Rose Wilson (Mrs. Harry Gray Anderson), and Brayton Fuller Wilson.